 Prospective adopters can access a wealth of information of their child(ren’s) past medical and family history.
 Foster carers are rarely presented with such information from the outset and may only find out detailed information as the placement progresses.
 As an adopter or foster carer you may be able to bring your own life experiences into play, parenting the child(ren) as they grow up.
 However, no amount of paperwork can capture all of a child’s experiences and adopters and foster carers often work hard to help their children identify why certain things act as a trigger to their behaviours.

 The decision to adopt or foster is one that can’t be entered into lightly – adopters and foster cares play a key role in helping build the self-confidence and identity of vulnerable children and young people.
 In England one in seven adoptions in 2019 were to same-sex couples.
-Unfortunately there’s no comparable on the number of LGBT+ people who foster, although individual agencies may share their data when trying to encourage more LGBT+ people to apply.
+Unfortunately there’s no comparable on the number of LGBTQ+ people who foster, although individual agencies may share their data when trying to encourage more LGBTQ+ people to apply.

 The key differences between adoption and fostering are that the former is not time limited and legal responsibility for the child completely passes over to you as the parent.
 Adoption leads to a withdrawal of social services from the child’s life, in terms of routine monitoring visits.
 Adoptive parents can make decisions about medical treatment and schooling without involving social services – unless they want to.
 Until the adoption order is finalised legal responsibility for the child is shared between social services and the adoptive parents.